FelixOnline/v2/content/articles/2012-3-1-its-time-for-a-union-general-meeting.md

 subtitle: >
   Scott Heath calls for an event which hasn't occurred at Imperial for 5 years
 date: "2012-03-01 22:50:16 +0000"

 # Attributes from Felix Online V1
 id: "2292"
 old_path: /comment/2292/its-time-for-a-union-general-meeting
 aliases:
  - /comment/2292/its-time-for-a-union-general-meeting
+imported: true
+comments:
+ - Re budgeting In Exec we decide how much goes to CSB however not how much goes to each Management Group like the OSC As Chair I believe it is essential to be impartial on those decisions which I was I attended the CSB Budgeting but again allowed the MGs to decide where money went as we are a democracyRe Trustee Board It is my duty to highlight concerns with our structure governance My references were solely as examples and I believe I showed no bias in what I said I could have chosen a variety if high cost societies underwater pilot etc and I accept there are reasons for their support levels The trustee example was the only one I had we need Trustees who are new to the Union but I dont believe all four should be I also wanted to emphasise that the Union and thus myself has not done well at communicating what trustees do I want the GM because so we can answer questions But I more importantly want one to ask questions and see what answers we getThough this is an interestin

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ams111

+# Homepage control params
 headline: true
 featured: true